MPLLang/entanglement-detect/README.md

 or through Docker.
 We recommend using the Docker image if possible, to avoid any issues with missing dependencies or different software versions.

+Detailed instructions for the artifact are available in `README-artifact.txt`.
+Below, we describe how to set up the artifact, either locally or with Docker.

 ## Docker instructions

 To run the artifact, you first need to either build or acquire the Docker